 Students who were previously unsuccessful or terminated may be allowed to return to the program once and if space allows.
 Returning students are not guaranteed a position in the following year’s program.
 Students must submit a letter to the Health Occupation Coordinator or CTE Coordinator detailing why they were unsuccessful as well as an action plan going forward outlining how they will be successful in the program.

 It sometimes becomes necessary for a student to withdraw from a program, due to an extenuating circumstance arising from medical, personal, financial or other acceptable reason.
 Withdrawing students will be responsible for program costs and are subject to the Tuition Refund Policy and Return to Title IV Policy outlined in the Center for Instruction, Technology & Innovation Student Handbook.
 Students wishing to withdraw must complete the following steps:

 - Notification of withdrawal must be submitted to the Student Services Office either by email, mail, in person or by phone.
 An unofficial withdrawal refers to a student who fails to attend or ceases to attend classes without notification.
 The withdrawal determination date for students who do not officially withdraw will be recorded as the last date of an academically related activity in which the student participated.

 - Meet with the case manager and/or program coordinator to discuss options.
 There may be solutions available that do not require leaving the program.

 - Meet with the Financial Aid Office to determine financial obligations, regulations and deadlines.

-A student may be dismissed from a training program for academic, attendance, safety, disciplinary, or other reason deemed appropriate by the school, in accordance with the Center for Career and Community Education Student Handbook.
+A student may be dismissed from a training program for academic, attendance, safety, disciplinary, or other reason deemed appropriate by the school, in accordance with the Center for Instruction, Technology & Innovation Student Handbook.
 Dismissed students will be responsible for program costs as previously defined.